 (iv) The limbs

-The major organs in the abdominal cavity include liver, uterus, stomach, oviduct or fallopian tube, kidney, ovary, spleen, intestine, gall bladder and pancreas.
+The major organs in the abdominal cavity include the liver, uterus, stomach, oviduct or fallopian tube, kidney ( the kidney which looks like a bean oval-shaped seed is one of the main organs of higher animals) ovary, spleen, intestine, gall bladder and pancreas.

-(iv) Limbs: The limbs(details) include the fore limbs (hands) and hind limbs (legs).
+(iv) Limbs: The limbs(details) include the forelimbs (hands) and hind limbs (legs).
 They are used by farm animals for walking.

 anatomy and physiology of farm animals